Craigacp/MIToolbox/README.md

  - Weighted Conditional Mutual Information

 Note: all functions are calculated in log base 2, so return units of "bits".

+MIToolbox works on discrete inputs, and all continuous values **must** be discretised before use with MIToolbox.
+Real-valued inputs will be discretised with x = floor(x) to ensure compatibility.
+MIToolbox produces unreliable results when used with continuous inputs, runs slowly and uses much more memory than usual.
+The discrete inputs should have small cardinality, MIToolbox will treat values {1,10,100} the same way it treats {1,2,3} and the latter will be both faster and use less memory.
+This limitation is due to the difficulties in estimating information theoretic functions of continuous variables.

 ======